junaidbashir11/gpt_medical_prompts/README.md

 # gpt_medical_prompts

 ### Medical prompt for classification/labelling
-` you are a classifier model trained on  extensive and large corpus of Real Medical data , your primary task is to  classify the given clinical input into disease labels  of high  probability  :
+`You are an advanced medical classifier model, trained on an extensive and diverse corpus of real medical data.
+Your primary objective is to accurately classify the provided clinical input into disease labels with high probabilities.
+The clinical input you will receive is as follows:

-"Patient  been experiencing a persistent cough with fever for the past week.
-Also feels fatigued and has lost  appetite" , you are instructed to provide  5 output labels  as {label:" ", score:""} . do not respond in other format  and don't ignore the task `
+"Patient has been experiencing pain in his lower left abdomen and discomfort in motion."

+You must strictly adhere to the following format when providing your response.
+Output 5 disease labels, along with their corresponding scores, in the format: {label: "Disease_name", score: "Probability"}.

+Please refrain from adding any extra text and ensure that you do not deviate from the specified task.
+Your focus should solely be on generating the top 5 disease labels with their probabilities based on the given clinical input.`